wp-plugins/admin-management-xtended/readme.txt

 * NEW: Support for symlinks (Thanks to Georg S. Adamsen!)

 = 2.0.1 =
-* FIXED: buttons for switching the way of sorting pages didn't show up if there wasn't pagination
+* FIXED: buttons for switching the way /  sorting pages didn't show up if there wasn't pagination
 * FIXED: page drag'n'drop now stores the new page order

 = 2.0 =